codeigniter4/CodeIgniter4/user_guide_src/source/libraries/throttler.rst

 		}
 	}

-When ran, this method first grabs an instance of the throttler.
+When run, this method first grabs an instance of the throttler.
 Next it uses the IP address as the bucket name, and sets things to limit them to one request per second.
 If the throttler rejects the check, returning false, then we return a Response with the status code set to 429 - Too Many Attempts, and the script execution ends before it ever hits the controller.
 This example will throttle based on a single IP address across all requests